dcefram/blog/content/blog/kahitsaan-random-restaurants.md

 Here's the [source code](https://github.com/dcefram/kahitsaan).

-Implementing this was quite easy, since even though Crystal language itself isn't 1.0, and is far from "polished", a lot of the tools built for Crystal gave the "polished" feeling.
-I guess it's because most of the tools got their roots from their Ruby counterpart.
+Implementing this was quite easy, since even though Crystal language itself isn't 1.0, and is far from "polished", a lot of the tools built for Crystal had the "polished" feeling.
+I guess it's because most of the tools were inspired from their Ruby counterpart.

 One of the libraries that has a "polished" feel is [Crest](https://github.com/mamantoha/crest), which I used to send requests to Zomato's API.
 Everything was a breeze tbh.
-I thought of caching the results so that I won't have to request the API all the time, to speed up the response of the CLI tool, but alas, the terms and condition of Zomato's API specifically indicated that caching is not allowed. :sadface:
+I thought of caching the results so that I won't have to request the API all the time to speed up the response of the CLI tool, but alas, the terms and condition of Zomato's API specifically indicated that caching is not allowed. :sadface:

 Here's a GIF of the CLI tool: